Derby power station: Operations

 In 1923 the maximum load on the system was 10,138 kW, and there was a connected load of 28,572 kW.
 The power was sold for the following uses:

-The sale of electricity provided an income to the Corporation of £39,691 in 1923.
+The sale of electricity provided an income to the corporation of £39,691 in 1923.
 The surplus of revenue over expenses for generating electricity was £67,509.

 New extensions to the plant were built in the late 1920s.
+In 1926 a 10,000kW Parson set was added along with 3 x 45,000 Ib/hr boilers and another Parson set of 20,000 kW in 1929 fed by 2 x 60,000 Ib/hr boilers.
 The official opening of the extended site on the south side of Silkmill Lane took place on 28 March 1930.
+This was supplemented in 1941 with a 30,000 kW Parsons set fed by 3 x 130,000 Ib/hr boilers.

 Derby power station and electricity policy

-Under the terms of the Electricity (Supply) Act 1926 (16-17 Geo.
-5 c.
+Under the terms of the Electricity (Supply) Act 1926 (16 & 17 Geo.
+5. c.
 51) the Central Electricity Board (CEB) was established.
 The CEB identified high efficiency ‘selected’ power station that would supply electricity most effectively; Derby was designated a selected station.
 The CEB also constructed the national grid (1927–33) to connect power stations within a region.

 It was noted in the inter-war period that all the streets in many prosperous Southern towns and in some Northern towns such as Birkenhead, Derby and Hull had been wired for electricity.

-Upon nationalisation of the British electricity supply industry in 1948 under the provisions of the Electricity Act 1947 (10-11 Geo.
-6 c.
+Upon nationalisation of the British electricity supply industry in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
+6. c.
 54) the Derby electricity undertaking was abolished, ownership of Derby power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Derby electricity undertaking were transferred to the East Midlands Electricity Board (EMEB).